SNTag/.dotfiles/emacs-26.2/readme.md

 Default behaviour of emacs is to save backups to the same place as the file being edited.
 This has been changed to "~/.emacs.d/backups", and will save up to the last 1000 backups of a file.

+configuration for the backup system under "TagOS-quirks.el".

 # Other details

 ## Borg-Collective
 Styled after the Star-Trek Borgs (like several packages on git), my emacs files and commands are organized in a system I like to call the Borg-Collective.
-Like the Borg, my emacs absorbs features of interest and implements it.
+Like the Borg, my emacs assimilates files and implements them.
 Albeit in a far less malicious way.

 In the folder 'Borg-collective', the file 'Hive-mind' is used to let emacs know where to find all my lisp files of interest.
 Each file in the collective is written for a specific major or minor mode.
 This has helped in separating my code into neat digestible chunks, compared to the single massive init that I had previously (see 'Why I don't use a literate emacs file (yet)').

+## Personal customizations/playground
+I have left a file open for random/testing/personal customization under ".emacs.d/custom/personal-configs.el".
+Some code that I am playing with, or unique code snippets, are shuffled to there.

 ## Frame control
-I came to emacs from Rstudio, and miss the controlled use of frames.
+I came to emacs from Rstudio and miss the controlled use of frames.
 I have implemented (roughly) a way of frame control, which assigns frames I do not want to concern myself with (or pay most of my attention to) to a frame on the far left, 1/3 of the screen.
 See [TagOS-frame-control.el](./Borg-Collective-Emacs/TagOS-frame-control.el).

-## Customization based on system OS
-**NOTE** I originally made my emacs config for windows.
-However, I have since switched to linux full-time, which call for different emacs coding in places.
-The code snippets I thought were of interest has been re-allocated to [windows-elisp-snippets.md](./windows-elisp-snippets.md).

 ## credits
 Reddit has been a big help.
 It is darned useful.